AMWA-TV/is-12/docs/Protocol messaging.md

 ## Control session

 The control session context is delegated to the underlying WebSocket transport and its built in mechanisms for detecting communication failure.
 When a communication failure occurs, then both the controller and the device MUST dispose of the current WebSocket connection.
 Controllers can open a new WebSocket connection, but any previous control context is lost and must be recreated (e.g. subscriptions have to be reissued and initial states have to be reacquired).
+Under normal operating circumstances devices MUST keep the WebSocket connection open until the controller closes the connection.

 ## Command message type